ryanstew95/LightBnB/README.md

 -`\c lightbnb;`

-These commands create a new database named “lighting” and connect to it.
+These commands create a new database named “lightbnb” and connect to it.

 -Copy and paste all the contents of the 01_schema.sql file (found in the migrations folder) into the terminal